What to see and Where to go in Western Australia

 Oh, and did we mention the beaches are crystal clear with beautiful white sand.
 Highly recommend you visit if you get the opportunity.

 The landscape of the film Australia, by Baz Lurhman

 The landscapes of the Kimberley and the Pilbara are every bit as dramatic as the film Australia.
-With the intense reds of the dirt and cliffs accompanied with brilliant blue skies, this place is quite simply breathtaking.
+With the intense reds of the dirt and cliffs accompanied by brilliant blue skies, this place is simply breathtaking.

 Top 5 Things to do in the Kimberly